-1: Rational
+1. Rational

 1.1: Bullying in any form will not be tolerated at the TDA.
-It is entirely contrary to the values and principles that we hold at the TDA, based on Trust, Discipline and Aspiration.
+It is entirely contrary to the values and principles that we hold at the TDA, based on courage, compassion, commitment, confidence, courtesy and curiosity.
 All stakeholders of the TDA community have a right to work in a secure, safe and caring environment and also have a responsibility to contribute in whatever way they can in maintaining this positive environment.

-2: Vision
+2. Vision

-2.1: Our vision is to create learning environments where all pupils and students are valued and feel safe from bullying behaviours.
-Where a strong ethos in the Academy promotes tolerance and respect, including respect for difference and diversity and which also promotes positive interpersonal relationships and to ensure that any kind of harassment is not tolerated and that pupils/students, parents/carers and staff understand what is meant by bullying and how to report incidents of it.
+2.1 - Our vision is to create learning environments where all pupils and students are valued and feel safe from bullying behaviours.
+Where a strong ethos promotes the fundamental British value of tolerance and respect (including respect for difference and diversity) as well as compassion and courtesy, positive interpersonal relationships will flourish.
+All forms of harassment are not tolerated and we will ensure that students, parents/carers and staff understand what is meant by bullying and how to report incidents of it.

-3: Principles
+3. Principles

-- 3.1: We believe at Thomas Deacon Academy that everybody regardless of their individuality has a right to feel safe and secure.
+- 3.1 We believe at Thomas Deacon Academy that everybody regardless of their individuality has a right to feel safe and secure.
 In this context there is a zero-tolerance approach to any form of bullying be it physical, verbal, emotional or through the use of technology.
-The Thomas Deacon Academy Anti-Bullying policy is an essential strand of the Academy's discipline policy and is an integral part of our practice ensuring pupil/student well-being.
-Keeping pupils/students safe and helping them to manage their relationships is essential in maintaining standards and to ensure a productive learning environment. - 3.2: The philosophy that informs the life of Thomas Deacon Academy is that every individual is important and entitled to respect.
+The Thomas Deacon Academy Anti-Bullying policy is an essential strand of the Academy's discipline policy and is an integral part of our practice ensuring student well-being.
+Keeping pupils/students safe and helping them to manage their relationships is essential in maintaining standards and to ensure a productive learning environment. - 3.2 The philosophy that informs the life of Thomas Deacon Academy is that every individual is important and entitled to respect.
 Where bullying does arise, it will be viewed seriously and dealt with immediately.
-Our policy is proactive as well as reactive and is dependent on effective communication between staff, pupils/students, parents/carers and the Academy Committee. - 3.3: We will deal with incidents of bullying both inside school and where bullying outside of school is reported to school staff.
+Our policy is proactive as well as reactive and is dependent on effective communication between staff, students, parents/carers and the Academy Committee.
+We will work with our student body to ensure they are actively involved in the promotion of our stance on bullying and to directly support their peers. - 3.3 We will deal with incidents of bullying both inside school and where bullying outside of school is reported to school staff.
 Where any type of bullying outside of school is reported it will be investigated and acted on immediately.
-This includes incidents occurring off school premises and incidents occurring over social media.
+This includes incidents occurring away from the school premises and incidents occurring over social media.

-4: Definition
+4. Definition

-- 4.1: Bullying is harmful and usually involves the misuse of power by an individual or group towards one or more persons.
+- 4.1 Bullying is harmful and usually involves the repeated and persistent misuse of power by an individual or group towards one or more persons.
 It is usually targeted and sustained.
-Cyber-bullying refers to bullying through information and communication technologies. - 4.2: Bullying behaviour can be: - Physical abuse e.g. hitting, punching, kicking, scratching, tripping, spitting, pushing, pinching, taking or breaking someone's things - Extortion e.g. taking property or demanding money and/or services - Verbal abuse e.g. name calling, gossiping, teasing, putdowns, sarcasm, insults, threats, inappropriate comments
+Cyber-bullying refers to bullying through information and communication technologies. - 4.2 Bullying behaviour can be: - Physical abuse e.g. hitting, punching, kicking, scratching, tripping, spitting, pushing, pinching, taking or breaking someone's things. - Extortion e.g. taking property or demanding money and/or services. - Verbal abuse e.g. name calling, gossiping, teasing, putdowns, sarcasm, insults, threats, inappropriate comments.